 Assignments for this course must be received within the timeframes specified and will be submitted through eclass ("Turnitin" or "Assignments" or through the Discussion Forum as noted in each assignment.
 Students are expected to save a copy of all assignments and may be asked to resubmit if any difficulties in submission arises.
-Note times of submission are aligned with the start of your class time.
+Note times of submissions.

-Proper academic performance depends on students doing their work not only well, but on time.
+Proper academic performance depends on students doing their own work, doing it well, and on time.